 1. Make the page more visible on Google

-Making the page more visible on Google will improve your results.
+Making the page rank well on Google will improve your results.
 However, increasingly I tell clients not to worry too much about SEO.
 If you produce good content that gets shared, or have a notable brand, Google will notice.

 Google's algorithms are now smart enough to reward people that produce good content and run helpful websites, without them needing to do too much optimisation.
 The technical part of SEO is as simple as making sure your website is fast and easy to use, including on mobile.

 The most important thing in SEO has always been how "authoritative" your domain is.
 How many people link to you or mention you on their websites or on social media?
 And that comes down to good old-fashioned PR and getting influencers to talk about you.